The MCAA Mission

 Christopher Klein

-Christopher Klein, MCAA Vice President, is the Superintendent of the Anne Arundel County Department of Detention Facilities, overseeing two facilities, Pre-trial Supervision, House Arrest, and other programs.
-With 28 years in corrections, he has held leadership roles in the Delaware Department of Correction and Department of Safety and Homeland Security, achieving national accreditation through ACA and NCCHC.
-A Certified Corrections Executive, he is an expert in corrections and the Vice President of the Maryland Correctional Administrators Association.
+Christopher Klein, MCAA President, is the Superintendent of the Anne Arundel County Department of Detention Facilities, overseeing two facilities, Pre-trial Supervision, House Arrest, and other programs.
+With three decades in corrections, he has held leadership roles in the Delaware Department of Correction and Department of Safety and Homeland Security, achieving national accreditation through ACA and NCCHC.
+A Certified Corrections Executive, he is an expert in corrections and the Vice Chairman of the Maryland Correctional Training Commission.

 Monica Thomas